The California Mag Ban Is Back the Moment SCOTUS Says NO!

 What is the current status of California's large-capacity magazine ban?

-California's large-capacity magazine ban was upheld by the Ninth Circuit en banc on March 20, 2025.
-The ban's enforcement is currently stayed pending Supreme Court review of the Duncan v.
-Bonta case.
+California's large-capacity magazine ban (Penal Code 32310) was upheld by the Ninth Circuit Court of Appeals on March 20, 2025.
+Enforcement is currently stayed pending potential Supreme Court review, but a denial of review could lead to immediate enforcement.

 What happens if the Supreme Court denies review of the California magazine ban case?